Recover Faster and Stop Side Stitches

 How is this different from just taking deep breaths?

 The double inhale is the key difference.
 Regular deep breaths don't re-inflate collapsed alveoli the way the second 'sip' of air does.
-The physiological sigh is your body's natural mechanism—you do it involuntarily when you sob or yawn.
+The physiological sigh is your body's natural mechanism.
+You do it involuntarily when you sob or yawn.
 We're just using it deliberately.

 Should I breathe through my nose or mouth while running?

-During easy running, nasal breathing is ideal when possible—it filters air, produces nitric oxide, and promotes diaphragmatic breathing.
+During easy running, nasal breathing is ideal when possible: it filters air, produces nitric oxide, and promotes diaphragmatic breathing.
 During hard efforts, mouth breathing is natural and necessary.
 For the physiological sigh specifically, inhale through your nose and exhale through your mouth.

 More Breathing Guides

-Ready to practice?
+Learn more →Ready to practice?

 Start Your Session